General Alexandre-Antoine Hureau Senarmont

 Arc de Triomphe: SENARMONT on the west pillar

-The next year Senarmont went to Douai to fulfill his functions there, and in 1803 he was appointed the chief of staff of artillery at the camp of Brest.
-When war broke out, he served with the army and fought at Austerlitz.
-In July of 1806 he was promoted to général de brigade, and the next month became commander of his alma mater, the artillery school at Metz.
-His tenure there was shortlived however, as by November he was back in action as the commander of the artillery of Marshal Augereau's VII Corps, replacing General Dorsner.
-Early the next year he took command of I Corps' artillery.
+The next year Senarmont went to Douai as director of artillery there and in 1802 he took command of the 6th Foot Artillery in garrison at Rennes.
+In 1803 he was appointed the chief of staff of artillery at the camp of Brest and in 1805 he became deputy chief of staff of the artillery of the Grande Armée, serving under Songis.
+Senarmont served with the Grande Armée on the campaign of 1805 and he fought at Austerlitz in December.
+In July of 1806 he was promoted to général de brigade and the next month he became commander of his alma mater, the artillery school at Metz.
+His tenure there was short lived however, as by November he was back on campaign as the commander of the artillery of Marshal Augereau's VII Corps, replacing General Dorsner.
+In late February of 1807 Senarmont took command of the artillery of I Corps.

-Friedland was Senarmont's battle to shine, where he signaled the charge and led his men in a series of successive bounds to within 120 yards of the Russian line.
+During the summer campaign of 1807, Senarmont distinguished himself at the Battle of Friedland where he signaled the charge and led his men in a series of successive bounds to within 120 yards of the Russian line.
 Rolling to a stop, his artillery opened fire on the Russian line at this near point blank range for artillery, while the French infantry and cavalry attempted to keep any Russian counterattacks away from them.
 Napoleon grew concerned and sent Mouton to find out what was going on, but when asked Senarmont responded, "Leave me and my gunners alone, I'll answer for everything."1 Due to this daring action, about half of his men became casualties, but he inflicted thousands of casualties upon the Russians.
 Never before had artillery charged and fired at such close ranges, but this action was so devastating that other officers used this new tactic in future battles.2

-After Friedland Senarmont became a Commander of the Legion of Honor and took a well earned leave, and then in 1808 once again took command of the artillery of Victor's I Corps.
-A busy year for Senarmont, later in 1808 he received the honors of being made a Baron of the Empire and a Knight of the Iron Crown, distinguished himself at Somosierra , and was promoted to général de division.
-He took charge of the artillery of the Army of Spain from Lariboisière in early 1809, served at Ocana , and then commanded the artillery at the siege of Cadiz, where he was unfortunately killed.
+After Friedland Senarmont took a well earned leave and then in 1808 he once again took command of the artillery of Victor's I Corps.
+1808 continued to be a busy year for Senarmont as he received the honors of being made a Baron of the Empire and a Knight of the Iron Crown, he distinguished himself at Somosierra , and he was promoted to général de division.
+He took charge of the artillery of the Army of Spain from Lariboisière in early 1809 and he served at the Battle of Ocaña .
+In 1810 he commanded the artillery at the siege of Cadiz where he was killed.

 Notes